clemiblac/Python_APIs_and_Sentiment_Analysis/README.md

 * Data pulled from the World Bank API
 * Data pulled from weather API
 * Creation of heatmaps and markers with gmaps
-* Sentiment analysis of Media related tweets on Twitter
+* Sentiment analysis of media related tweets on Twitter